Higuerote

 Its average annual temperature is about 27 degrees Celsius.

 History

 The area was sighted by Alonso de Ojeda on his voyage of 1499.
 The site, inhabited by Island Caribs, has been mentioned since 1515.

 Its name comes from the indigenous cacique Igoroto who led the indigenous tribes of the area.
 Also its name is derived from the Latin origin voice "La Higuera", that is the plant whose fruit is the fig; In addition, it is named after an indigenous tree of this area known as Higuerote, similar to the fig, but smaller and used in America, for the construction of boats.

 It was a place of refuge for buccaneers and pirates, and from its waters came the smuggling of cocoa from the Barlovento area.

+According to Bartolomé de las Casas, Dominican friar and human rights activist in the Spanish-controlled New World, in his A Short Account of the Destruction of the Indies, an unnamed Spanish adventurer exploited the goodwill and hospitality of the residents of this indigenous chiefdom.
+He issued an invite to the locals to board his ship, a frequent occurrence with many passing-by Spanish ships.
+However, this was a trick in order to get many men, women, and children on board so he could sail to Puerto Rico and sell them into slavery.
+According to Las Casas, this resulted in the destruction of the town and it caused anxiety among Spanish adventurers who lost a hospitable place of refuge in the area.